muhammadkhan123786/online-donation-system/README.md

 # 🏦 Online Donation System

 A complete online donation platform for mosques, churches, and charitable organizations.
-Users can select projects, choose a payment method (card, PayPal, Stripe), and donate easily.
+Users can select projects, project type, custom donation entry choose a payment method (card, PayPal, Stripe), and donate easily.

 ## 🚀 Features

 - [x] Home page donation options with amount selection (completed).
+- [x] API integration to call amount of projects from backend with loading, and error state handler(done).
 - Secure payment gateway integration
 - Admin panel to manage projects and donors
 - Responsive design for all devices